Lizzl/Predicting-BTC-spendings/README.md

 # A Forensic Analysis of the BTC Economy
 ## An attempt to predict what BTCs are spent on
-This is the result of my final project of the Data Analyst Bootcamp at Ironhack

 ## Project Intro/Objective